Fran Belibi: College career

 During her freshman season she averaged 6.6 points and 4.5 rebounds per game in 32 games, making six starts.
 In December 2020, she became the eighth woman to dunk in a college basketball game when she dunked with under a minute left in the first half of Stanford's victory against California.
 Eight days later, she had another dunk in a victory against UCLA.

 On April 4, 2021, Belibi won the NCAA championship after Stanford beat the Arizona Wildcats, 54–53, in the national title game.

 On March 19, 2022, Belibi had the third dunk in NCAA women's tournament history when she dunked midway through the second quarter of Stanford's 78-37 first round victory against Montana State.

+Belibi made the decision to forgo her final year of college eligibility resulting from the extra year of COVID-19 eligibility.
+Instead, Belibi made the decision to retire from basketball and to pursue a Masters in Education from Harvard University in 2023–24.

 National team career

 Belibi has won three gold medals playing for the United States junior national teams, 2019 FIBA Under-19 Women's Basketball World Cup, 2018 FIBA Under-17 Women's Basketball World Cup and the 2017 FIBA Under-16 Women's Americas Championship.